A Blue Eyed Mama's Blog

 For the crust, apply various pieces of blue and green to make the land and ocean.
 Once finished allow it to dry by placing the layered side down (land and ocean side up) on a piece of wax or parchment paper.
 Drying might take several days and though this could be baked at 200 degrees for a few hours, the chances of it cracking are a lot higher when baked.

-You can see earth’s layers here after it dried.
-Perhaps not perfect but this was fun… the kids really loved being able to play!
-This makes learning science fun and is a great science project for younger learners or those that enjoy hands-on activities!
+You can see the earth’s layers here after it dried.
+Perhaps not perfect but this was fun… the kids loved being able to play!
+This makes learning science fun and is a great science project for younger learners or those who enjoy hands-on activities!

 This would also make a great project for Earth Day, which is April 22nd!